canidlogic/yip/pod/YipDB.md

 commit the transaction.
 (If a fatal error occurs during commit, the result is a rollback.)

+Before a commit takes place on read-write transactions, the `lastmod` configuration variable will be updated in the `cvars` table according to the procedure given in "General rules" in the documentation for the `createdb.pl` script.
+If you do not want this behavior, there is a special `w` mode you should use with the `beginWork` call.

 In the simplified style of operation shown in the synopsis, all you have to do is start with `beginWork` to get the database handle and call `finishWork` once you are done with the handle.
 If any sort of fatal